drone/docs/content/usage/getting_help.md

 # IRC channel

-The community provides an unofficial IRC channel which is available on Freenode at [#drone.io](https://webchat.freenode.net/?channels=drone.io) or also [#drone-ci](https://webchat.freenode.net/?channels=drone-ci).
+The community provides unofficial IRC channels which are available on Freenode at [#drone.io](https://webchat.freenode.net/?channels=drone.io) or [#drone-ci](https://webchat.freenode.net/?channels=drone-ci).

 While the community will be happy to discuss any topic related to Drone, remember to create a topic in discourse if you need support.
 This has the advantage to benefit to everyone and not answer the same questions over and over again.